-Traders are not permitted to employ misleading, deceptive or underhand tactics/methods to get you to part with your hard earned cash.
+Traders are not permitted to employ misleading, deceptive or underhand tactics/methods to get you to part with your hard-earned cash.

-Misleading actions include (by way of example) advertising/ promoting goods that don’t in reality exist, or tendering/offering just a selective and limited items at the advertised price with little or no hope of meeting large demand which could occur in the event of a consumer stampede.
-In respect to timeshare products if a trader markets represents or promotes in writing or verbally that a product is (for example) an investment or that a consumer will be enriched in some way if they acquire the product that will be misleading.
+Misleading actions include (by way of example) advertising/ promoting goods that don’t in reality exist, or tendering/offering just a selective and limited items at the advertised price with little or no hope of meeting the large demand which could occur in the event of a consumer stampede.
+In respect to timeshare products if a trader market represents or promotes in writing or verbally that a product is (for example) an investment or that a consumer will be enriched in some way if they acquire the product that will be misleading.

-If a trader has signed up to a code of practice, then if it fails to follow the code, it will properly be a breach of the Consumer Protection from Unfair Trading Regulations as it has advertised a practise and not complied to the advertised promise.
+If a trader has signed up to a code of practice, then if it fails to follow the code, it will properly be a breach of the Consumer Protection from Unfair Trading Regulations as it has advertised a practice and not complied to the advertised promise.

-For example, if a resort/trader has signed up to the likes of TATOC, RDO or any other purported self serving body who claim to be reputable consumer regulated bodies then consumers can and should take note of these codes of practice and use those codes of practice to action claims in pleading.
+For example, if a resort/trader has signed up to the likes of TATOC, RDO or any other purported self-serving body who claim to be reputable consumer regulated bodies then consumers can and should take note of these codes of practice and use those codes of practice to action claims in pleading.
 In short, failing to follow the codes which they sign up to will constitute a breach of the Consumer Protection from Unfair Trading Regulations.

 Traders are also banned from lying or being deceitful about the products, amendments to existing products (they meddle in) or passing products off as another product to give them credibility.

-For example creating the illusion that a point system is better that a fixed week system.
+For example creating the illusion that a point system is better than a fixed week system.
 Moreover (and more pertinent), altering clauses in club constitutions which in reality gives an enhanced benefit to the trader at the expense the consumer.